-Superfoods are foods that some people think are especially good for our health.
-There's no scientific evidence for the existence of superfoods but foods often dubbed 'superfoods' like blueberries and broccoli are rich in vitamins and minerals so you can eat them as part of a balanced diet (alongside lots of other types of fruit and vegetables).
+'Superfoods' are foods that some people think are especially good for our health.
+There is no scientific evidence for the existence of superfoods but foods often dubbed 'superfoods' like blueberries and broccoli are rich in vitamins and minerals so you can eat them as part of a balanced diet (alongside lots of other types of fruit and vegetables).

 Some women with ovarian cancer might eat more of these kinds of foods because they contain lots of nutrients and antioxidants (which people believe can stop or delay some types of cell damage).
-But there's no conclusive evidence to show the effect of so-called superfoods on ovarian cancer development or growth in humans.

-Antioxidants in very high doses (such as through supplements) also aren't recommended if you're having chemotherapy for ovarian cancer (or other anti-cancer treatments) as they may stop the cancer cells from breaking down.
+But there is no conclusive evidence for the effect of so-called superfoods on ovarian cancer development or growth in humans.
+Antioxidants in very high doses (such as through supplements) are also not recommended for people who are having chemotherapy for their ovarian cancer (or other anti-cancer treatments) as they may stop the cancer cells from breaking down.

-After my treatment a few people recommended an online television series about how to cure my cancer through food and diet.
+"After my treatment a few people recommended an online television series about how to cure my cancer through food and diet.
 I think these people really believed that there was some potential cure and felt obliged to let me know.
-I was already a sceptic, so I checked the source of the series and found it came from an American clinic which sold supplements (and where all the doctors and nurses were very attractive!) - it was not true at all!
+I was already a sceptic so I checked the source of the series and found it came from an American clinic which sold supplements (and where all the doctors and nurses were very attractive!) - it was not true at all!
 I was annoyed because that series could cause serious worry and distress."